cogentcore/core/python/README.md

 dyld: Library not loaded: @rpath/libpython3.6m.dylib
 ```
 then you need to make sure that this lib is on your LD_LIBRARY_PATH -- on mac you can do `otool -L /usr/local/bin/pygi` and on linux it is `ldd /usr/local/bin/pygi` -- that should show you where it is trying to find that library.

+If `pkg-config` or some other misc command is not found, you can use `brew install` to install it using homebrew on mac, or your package manager on linux.

 # How it works